Apply Online Now

 Medical Technologies are without doubt one of the key markets of the future.
 The new Master program at MCI is dedicated towards this dynamic field of engineering, combining a strong theoretical basis with a hands-on approach.

-If you have any questions concerning the study program, please contact us at:
+If you have any questions about the study program, please contact us.

 Applications for admission are accepted on a rolling basis.
 The required documents are to be submitted online.
 Applicants are welcome to apply for multiple programs of study, as long as a plausible rationale is given.
 The final decision may be taken by the end of the application procedures.

 The Master program in Medical Technologies is open to graduates of Bachelor and Diploma programs in the fields of engineering / engineering science or natural sciences whose curricula involve at least 65 relevant ECTS points.
 The decision on the acceptability of prior qualifications is taken by the Program Director.
 Provided that the above mentioned prerequisites can be fulfilled, this Master program is an ideal follow-on from Bachelor programs in the field of Mechatronics, Medical Engineering, Industrial Engineering, Radiology Technology, Clinical Engineering, Environmental, Process & Energy Engineering and IT.Information for graduates whose previous degree is based to a significant extent on formally acknowledged recognition of prior learning: In this case it may be possible that the legal and/or degree specific admission requirements are not or only partly fulfilled.
 Please consider the relevant legal regulations for this instance (§ 4 Abs 4 iVm § 12 FHG).
 We will gladly provide further information and consultation via email or phone (email@example.com; Ext.
 1621).